aframevr/aframe-site/src/faq/index.md

 - Instructions and UI to the user the necessary steps to get mobile video playing (pin-to-homescreen, tap).
 - Out-of-the-box components for routing user-triggered events in order to play videos.

+## Can I render YouTube videos as a texture?

+With some manual effort, you could either proxy YouTube videos as a texture or download them locally to serve, but that is against their terms of service.

 ## How do I display `<iframe>`s or render HTML in A-Frame?